Professor Adrienne Martin

 Adrienne joined the Natural Resources Institute in 1990.
 She has designed and undertaken research projects on the social and institutional aspects of agricultural development and natural resource management in rural and urban locations, completed numerous consultancy assignments including project feasibility studies and evaluations; advised on the social and institutional dimensions of agricultural development and supported the training and capacity building of rural development and agricultural specialists.
 Prior to her current role, she was head of the Livelihoods and Institutions Group at NRI (2001-2010) responsible for the professional and business management of the group; leader of the People, Natural Resources and Livelihoods Programme (2008-2001) and head of the Social Development Group (1993-2008).
 Before joining NRI she worked as a freelance consultant and researcher, including work in drought affected areas of Kenya and Sudan.
 From 1977-1980 she worked in the Farming Systems Programme of the International Centre for Agricultural Research in Dry Areas (ICARDA), Syria, conducting studies of smallholder crop and livestock systems to support the research programmes.
 Prior to this she undertook intensive socio-economic studies for rural development planning in Darfur, Sudan (1975-1976) after 2 years as a volunteer teacher in Sudan (1972-1974).

 Her work has covered a wide range of countries, topics and clients.
-She has worked on DFID and formerly ODA funded projects; for the EC, and for non-government organisations.
+She has worked on DFID (now FCDO) and formerly ODA funded projects; for the EC, and for non-government organisations.
 Overseas partners have included Ministries of Agriculture, research institutes, local NGOs and private enterprises.

 Adrienne has long term overseas experience in Sudan and Syria and professional experience in over 30 other countries in Africa, Asia and South America.